pranavinsight/PasswordCracker/README.md

 ## For macOS & Linux (supports all distros)

-1.Download the Files: Download the mac_script.sh and linux_script.sh files from the GitHub repository.
+1.Download the Files: Download the PasswordCracker_forMacOs.sh or PasswordCracker_forLinux.sh files from the GitHub repository.
+It depends on what operating system you are using.

 2.Open Terminal: Launch Terminal on macOS or Linux.